ACCIDENTS INVOLVING GOVERNMENT VEHICLES

 Seeking Compensation for Losses & Injuries

 Simply because government claims are more complicated does not mean that you do not deserve to seek compensation for your lost income, medical bills, and pain and suffering.
-At the Johnston Law Firm, we can help you recovery from the government entity responsible for your injuries.
+At the Johnston Law Firm, we can help you recover from the government entity responsible for your injuries.
 Call today for a Free consultation.

 Contact Us for a FREE Consultation